Skip to main content

 icons_card_1_new

-Take your first dose of PAXLOVID in the morning or evening (depending on when you pick up your prescription), or at the time your healthcare
+The patient should take the first dose of PAXLOVID in the morning or evening (depending on when the prescription is picked up), or at the time a healthcare professional recommends.

-• Do not remove your PAXLOVID tablets from the blister card before you are ready to take your dose
+• Patients should not remove the PAXLOVID tablets from the blister card before the dose is ready to be taken

 • All tablets in a dose should be taken at once or one right after the other

-• Swallow tablets whole.
-Do not break, chew, or crush the tablets
+• Patients should swallow tablets whole.
+They should not break, chew, or crush the tablets

 • PAXLOVID can be taken with or without food

-Speak with your healthcare professional if you have any questions or experience any side effects from taking PAXLOVID.
+Speak with a healthcare professional if you or the patient have any questions or if the patient experiences any side effects from taking PAXLOVID.

-If you are taking a ritonavir- or cobicistat-containing medicine to treat hepatitis C or HIV-1 infection, you should continue to take your medicine as prescribed by your healthcare professional.
+If they are taking a ritonavir- or cobicistat-containing medicine to treat hepatitis C or HIV-1 infection, they should continue to take their medicine as prescribed by a healthcare professional.

 safety-yellow-icon

-Repeat at the same time each morning and evening until you have taken all the tablets.
+Patients should repeat at the same time each morning and evening until all tablets have been taken.

-• Take PAXLOVID at the same time each morning and evening
+• Patients should take PAXLOVID at the same time each morning and evening

-• Don’t stop taking PAXLOVID without talking to your healthcare professional, even if you feel better
+• Patients should not stop taking PAXLOVID without talking to a healthcare professional, even if they feel better

 risk-factor

-• By less than 8 hours, take it
+• By less than 8 hours, patients should take it

-• By more than 8 hours, skip it and resume your next scheduled dose
+• By more than 8 hours, patients should skip it and resume the next scheduled dose

-• Don’t take more than 1 dose at a time
+• Patients should not take more than 1 dose at a time

-• Make sure you take all your doses
+• Patients should make sure to take all doses

 icons_card_4

-• You take more than 1 dose at a time
+• The patient takes more than 1 dose at a time

-• You don’t feel better or you feel worse after 5 days
+• The patient doesn't feel better or they feel worse after 5 days

 Have more questions about PAXLOVID?